-126 Ibid. p.
+126 Ibid., p.
 21.

-Successful disarmament, demobilization and reintegration (DDR) of armed actors hinges on these broader SSS and SSR efforts.
-A proper needs assessment of Libya's security sector must be followed by a political consensus on how to meet these needs through training and force development, before demobilization and disarmament pathways can be determined.
-Without an agreed vision for the sector, trying to implement DDR is unlikely to be successful - and may cause harm.
+meet these needs through training and force development, before demobilization and disarmament pathways can be determined.127 Without an agreed vision for the sector, trying to implement DDR is unlikely to be successful - and may cause harm.
 DDR has been described as: